equinix-labs/terraform-equinix-metal-k3s/examples/demo_cluster/README.md

-# SiDemo Cluster Example
+# Demo Cluster Examples

-This example demonstrates usage of the Equinix Metal K3s module.
+This example demonstrates usage of the Equinix Metal K3s/RKE2 module.
 A Demo application is installed.

 ## Usage